threefoldfoundation/www_examplezola_dark/README.md

-# ThreeFold Web Template
+# Example zola Website

 ## About

-A website template created using Zola, a static site generator.
-The template helps create simple responsive websites using mostly markdown.

-The purpose of this template is:
-- To allow easier content publishing / editing on websites.
-- To reuse a single source of content across multiple websites, removing redundant content.
+This repository is template to build a new Zola website.

+- The contents of the pages reside in the markdown files in /content (written in CommmonMark)
+- The pages are rendered using HTML templates with Tailwind CSS framework in /templates

 ## Getting Started

-For now, this repository is meant to use as a template for static sites.

 To use this repository as a template, simply:

+- clone repository
+- add your own content to templates directory (see more below)
 - [install Zola](https://www.getzola.org/documentation/getting-started/installation/),
-- Create a new repository from template at https://github.com/threefoldfoundation/web_template/generate
-- Add your own content to content directory of your repository(see more below)
+- run `./build.sh` to build.
-- run `sh start.sh`
+- Then run `./start.sh` to run Locally.

 ## How to create pages using this template

 ### Structure of the content directory

-Every index.md file in a content directory corresponds to a page, and the landing page is content/\home/\index.md.
+Every index.md file in a content directory corresponds to a page, and the landing page is content/\_index.md.
-The path of each page is simply its path relative to the root of the content directory.
+The path of each page is simply its path relavant to the root of the content directory.

 Ex:
+content/\_index.md -> yoururl.com/
 content/blog/\_index.md -> yoururl.com/blog
-content/careers/index.md  -> yoururl.com/careers
+content/careers/index.md or content/careers.md -> yoururl.com/careers

 ### Section Templates